 Contact our support team if you have any doubts about how to proceed.
 We cannot offer legal advice, but we can give you the best ways to proceed.

 You can now edit your releases and take down your content directly through the Unchained Music platform!
 If your release has already been processed by stores, simply navigate to the desired release and click the 'edit my release' button.
 Content that is able to be edited will be displayed.
 If you wish to take your release down from DSPs, navigate to the third tab and request a takedown.
 Our quality control team will process your request and notify you of its progress through the platform and via email.

-If you need to take down a release, please contact our support team.
+If the release is still processing, please contact our support team.